-- Lessons and guides by Teaching Tolerance help educators facilitate meaningful discussions around racism, bias, and stereotypes.
-Teaching Tolerance also provides an excellent guide for educators and students alike to learn how to “Speak Up” when faced with xenophobic or racist remarks.
+- Lessons and guides by Learning for Justice help educators facilitate meaningful discussions around racism, bias, and stereotypes.
+Learning for Justice also provides an excellent guide for educators and students alike to learn how to “Speak Up” when faced with xenophobic or racist remarks.

 - Draw me Safe: Coloring and Conversation help families and caregivers talk about how to stay safe and well during a pandemic.

 - Newsela provides accessible text available in five different reading levels.